Download a report recapping two-part webinar series on the internet of medical things

 The internet of medical things (IoMT) is changing health care, and the industry needs to be prepared to harness the technology for value-based care.
 There are key challenges around implementation and cybersecurity which health systems need to understand if they want to derive the benefits this advancing technology offers.

-The IoMT webinar series tapped the expertise of seven leaders from a range of health care institutions:
+The IoMT webinar series tapped the expertise of seven leaders from a range of health care institutions and companies:

 - Rasu Shrestha, MD, MBA, Chief Innovation Officer, UPMC and Executive Vice President, UPMC Enterprises (moderator)